-Getting protection for your family in the event of your death seems to make a lot of sense.
-It may not be fun to think about — but if you pass away, your family might be relieved you signed up for a policy.
+Getting life insurance to protect your family in the event of your death seems to make a lot of sense.
+It may not be fun to think about – nobody wants to play for their passing – but if you pass away, your family might be relieved you signed up for a policy.

 In its simplest form, life insurance is a security blanket for your loved ones.
 It is there to protect anyone who depends on you financially in the worst-case scenario.

 While it may sound complicated, the structure of a life insurance policy is pretty simple.
 You pay premiums each month to an insurance company over an agreed length of time.
 In return, the insurance company promises to give your loved ones a tax-free lump sum cash payment (the “death benefit") if you die.

 Life insurance benefits are paid out in one full lump sum, which means that your death benefit would be received all at once by the people you select to receive your life insurance payout (als known as your beneficiaries).
 If your policy provides $500,000 of coverage, your beneficiaries will receive $500,000 all at once, and it’ll be tax-free.